QuickBase/interview-demos/devops/README.md

 # Hands-on Task

 - Pick one of Java, Python or Docker Container type of an artifact that is a typical simple web application.
+You can pick any  open  sourcce project artifact or a simple helloworld container.

 - Write simple deployment automation script that deploys the given artifact on either AWS or Google Cloud.